What is the Enforcement Program?

 - Chemical Dependency - The complainant believes that the nurse is abusing alcohol or other drugs.

-Complaints involving chemical dependency and mental illness may be referred to the BRN's Diversion Program.
+Complaints involving chemical dependency and mental illness may be referred to the BRN's Intervention Program.
 This is a confidential rehabilitation program.
 For information regarding this program, contact the BRN .

 Other types of complaints include license application fraud, sexual misconduct, criminal convictions, and mental illness.